 There are also several other factors that can affect the Company's revenues and profit from quarter to quarter.
 These include the timing of contract awards, the value of subcontractor billings and project scheduling.
 Generally, management does not believe that any individual factor is responsible for changes in revenue from quarter-toquarter, except for seasonality in the first quarter and early second quarter of each year, and significant acquisitions.
-In the fourth guarter of 2023, however, higher share-based compensation costs were experienced related to performance share units included in the Company's long term incentive plan due to a large increase in total shareholder return.
+In the fourth guarter of 2023 and the first and fourth guarters of 2024, however, higher share-based compensation costs were experienced related to performance share units included in the Company's long term incentive plan due to significant increases in total shareholder return.